Select right indent from the Horizontal text alignment category

 Check out this interesting video tutorial where we talk in detail about creating an Invoice Template using simple techniques in Excel.

+If you liked our blogs, share it with your friends on Facebook.
+And also you can follow us on Twitter and Facebook.
 We would love to hear from you, do let us know how we can improve, complement or innovate our work and make it better for you.
 Write us at email@example.com